KellyYMao/Humidity-Data-Analysis/README.md

 Graph showing the the changes in absolute humidity over time.
 Absolute Humidity was calculated in python with the water vapor pressure that was previously obtained.

 # Conclusions
+The RH%, water vapor pressure graphs, and absolute humidity have similar trends and thus RH%. water vapor pressure, and absolute humidity are directly proportional to one another.
+The RH sensor temperature and saturated water vapor graphs have similar trends and thus RH% and water vapor pressure are directly proportional to one another.
+The RH% and RH sensor temperature graphs demonstrate an inverse relationship.
+During the times when RH% is decreasing, RH sensor temperature is increasing.